manikpanwar/Visualise-Internet-History/README.md

 Visualise-Internet-History
 ==========================
-This is a python application I made at Penn Apps X which helps users visualise their Google Chrome web browsing history in the form of a graph network built according to pages visited.
+This is a python application which helps users visualise their Google Chrome web browsing history in the form of a graph network built according to pages visited.
 This uses JSON to parse the web history and the Ubigraph library.

 Set Up: